tvarkevi/AMYGDALA_REACT_VS_CONNECT/README.md

 import os
 os.chdir(working_dir)

-import amygdala_project as Amy
+import amygdala_recon as Amy
 ```

 ### 2.2 Inclusive mask extraction

-Extraction of a subject-specific inclusive voxel mask is supported by the [amygdala_project.py](https://github.com/tvarkevi/AMYGDALA_REACT_VS_CONNECT/blob/master/amygdala_project.py) module via the *extract_inclusive_FOV_mask* method of the Preprocessing class.
+Extraction of a subject-specific inclusive voxel mask is supported by the [amygdala_recon.py](https://github.com/tvarkevi/AMYGDALA_REACT_VS_CONNECT/blob/master/amygdala_recon.py) module via the *extract_inclusive_FOV_mask* method of the Preprocessing class.
 Enter the following code in the console to execute this process:

 ```
 my_experiment = Amy.Preprocessing()